volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_instance.html.markdown

 Ranges:
 0: Table names are stored as fixed and table names are case-sensitive.
 1: Table names will be stored in lowercase and table names are not case sensitive.
+* `maintenance_window` - (Optional) Specify the maintainable time period of the instance when creating the instance.
+This field is optional.
+If not set, it defaults to 18:00Z - 21:59Z of every day within a week (that is, 02:00 - 05:59 Beijing time).
 * `parameters` - (Optional) Parameter of the RDS instance.
 This field can only be added or modified.
 Deleting this field is invalid.
 * `project_name` - (Optional) The project name of the RDS instance.
 * `storage_space` - (Optional) Instance storage space.
 Value range: [20, 3000], unit: GB, increments every 100GB.
 Default value: 100.